rameshraman86/jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1 for purposes of learning Rails by example.

 ## Setup